 Upon returning to the USA, I joined Audley as a specialist working on two countries I love: Indonesia and Thailand.
 When not on the road, I can be found trekking, kayaking or visiting the historical sights of Boston.

-Start planning your trip to Southeast Asia with Ashley by calling
+Start planning your trip to Southeast Asia with Ashley

 The hotels he chose, the destinations we traveled to, the tours, the meals we indulged in, the balance of free time and time at each location was optimal in every way.